 Experts are asking Americans to continue to exercise caution, even after receiving the vaccine, to protect the entire population until the US reaches herd immunity.
-Herd immunity, or “population immunity,” according to the World Health Organization, occurs when a substantial proportion of the population is vaccinated, “lowering the overall amount of virus able to spread in the whole population.”
+Herd immunity, or “population immunity,” according to the Johns Hopkins School of Public Health, occurs when a substantial proportion of the population is vaccinated, “lowering the overall amount of virus able to spread in the whole population.”

 We don’t yet know exactly how much of the population needs to be vaccinated in order to reach herd immunity, but infectious disease experts theorize it’s anywhere between 65% and 85%.
 Until then, continue to wear masks and practice social distancing outside of your immunity bubble.